 - Pack surgical masks that fit well, alcohol-based hand sanitizer, alcohol-based wipes for touch surfaces, and tissues

 Most places have implemented COVID-safety protocols, so familiarize yourself with the measures they take.
-Since COVID-19 outbreaks typically occur at larger places, consider a small- or medium-sized hotel or resort that has proper room cleaning guidelines in place, air filtration systems that have central air conditioning, staff that is either vaccinated or required to wear masks, and enforced capacity limits for places like restaurants and elevators, and Panic alarm button for hotels for emergency purposes.
+Since COVID-19 outbreaks typically occur at larger places, consider a small- or medium-sized hotel or resort that has proper room cleaning guidelines in place, air filtration systems that have central air conditioning, staff that is either vaccinated or required to wear masks, enforced capacity limits for places like restaurants and elevators, and Panic alarm button for hotels for emergency purposes.
 An Oceanfront hotel booking is also good since you can go outside for more ventilation.
 If you are staying in a larger resort that could potentially be crowded, use public areas during off-peak hours, wear a mask when in doubt, and wash your hands frequently.
 Planning a trip is a breeze with a dubai travel agency.